 Closings on home sales typically occur 45-60 days after a listing goes under contract.
-Therefore, while closings are down slightly by 6.4% versus YTD 2019, we expect they will exceed 2019 levels for the first part of the third quarter, based on the increased pending activity in May and June of this year.
+Therefore, while closings are down slightly by 8% versus YTD 2019, we expect they will exceed 2019 levels for the first part of the third quarter, based on the increased pending activity in May and June of this year.
 While the full economic impact of COVID-19 is yet to be understood, low mortgage rates and high buyer demand should have a positive impact on housing in 2020.

-Seller's Market Intensifies

-Due to continued low listing inventory and the robust level of buyer activity fueled by low rates, the Tucson area moves deeper into seller's market territory.
+Seller's Market Intensifies Due to continued low listing inventory and the robust level of buyer activity fueled by low rates, the Phoenix area moves deeper into seller's market territory.
 Even in the luxury \$1 million and up segment, an increase in buyer activity and shortage of marketable inventory moves luxury to a more balanced supply and demand.
-In the under \$500k market, there is less than one month of inventory, a very tight seller's market, resulting in listings selling very quickly and in multiple offer scenarios.
+In the under \$500k market, there is less than one month of inventory, a very tight seller's market, resulting in multiple offer scenarios.

-Listing Inventory and Median Sales Price - Tucson Metro
+Listing Inventory and Median Sales Price - Phoenix Metro